 Final Things To Remember

-In order to make the shipment easier when it reaches the Amazon Palletline, you should consider adding a label that reads “Sold as Set” when you have sellable units that consist of multiple boxes that are intended to be sold as a single SKU.
+To make the shipment easier when it reaches the Palletline network, you should consider adding a label that reads “Sold as Set” when you have sellable units that consist of multiple boxes that are intended to be sold as a single SKU.

 If you find yourself in need of any more information regarding Amazon Fulfilment pallet deliveries, you can always contact our friendly customer care team!